 Lisa Pressman, an American abstract painter, was born in Elizabeth, New Jersey in 1958.
 She earned a BA in Art from Douglass College of Rutgers University and an MFA from Bard College.
 Recent exhibitions include Susan Eley Fine Arts in New York, NY; Addington Gallery in Chicago, IL; and Circa Gallery in Minneapolis.
 Others include: The Hunterdon Art Museum in Clinton NJ; The Cape Cod Museum of Fine Arts in Dennis, MA; and OTA Contemporary in Santa Fe, NM.
 In 2020 Lisa will be having a solo show at the Mulvane Art Museum in Topeka, KS.
 Her work has been exhibited extensively throughout the U.S. and abroad.
 Numerous private and public collections feature her paintings.
 In addition to teaching hundreds of independent workshops and private mentoring programs, Lisa’s credentials include: R&F Handmade Paints Core Teaching Artist and instructor for Gamblin Artists Colors.
 She is an annual presenter and educator at the International Encaustic Conference in Provincetown, MA.
 Her teaching goal is to cultivate the visual voice of each student in the mediums of encaustic, oil and cold wax throughout the U.S. and Europe.

-Visual artist and educator, Patricia Russotti is an Associate Professor in the School of Photographic Arts and Sciences, College of Art and Design at Rochester Institute of Technology.
+Visual artist and educator, Patricia Russotti is an Associate Professor in the School of Photographic Arts and Sciences, College of Imaging Arts & Sciences at Rochester Institute of Technology.
 She is an active imaging artist producing a wide range of work for corporations, public service organizations, museums, individual artistic commissions, funded projects, and exhibitions.
 She develops and presents technical and creative corporate seminars, workshops, and training programs Internationally.
 Patti’s career has a breadth and depth of experience and skill in workflow, image making (analog, digital, alternative, and historic processes), the creative process, design, and education.
 She has been a regular presenter at national and international conferences.

 Dietlind Vander Schaaf holds an MFA from the University of San Francisco and an MA from the University of Southern Maine.
 Her work has been described as the transformation of “disparate objects into elegantly simple compositions of pattern and grace” (Artscope).
 She has exhibited nationally and was featured in Maine Home + Design magazine’s 2016 profile “One to Watch” on standout artists in Maine.
 Vander Schaaf has received grants from the Maine Arts Commission, a Tending Space Artist Fellowship from the Hemera Foundation, and the Juror’s Award in association with the 10th International Encaustic Conference.
 She currently serves as the president of New England Wax.